 2) Linux network commands and Wireless networks Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

-3) Cyber attack types Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
+3) Wireless network attacks Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

 8) Midterm

-9) Computer attack Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
+9) Social engineering Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

-10) Attacking users: installing veil, creating backdoor Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
+10) Beef Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

 11) Social engineering Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

-12) Beef Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
+12) Social media security Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

-14) Social media security Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
+14) Passive / Active information collection and vulnerability analysis Erdal Özkaya, Siber Güvenlik: Saldırı ve Savunma Stratejileri, Buzdağı Yayınevi, 2020.
 Reading the related chapter and other resources to be obtained

 *These fields provides students with course materials for their pre- and further study before and after the course delivered.